shivannis/xandr-docs-public/xandr-docs/articles/invest/buy-mobile-inventory-via-rtb.md

 In the **Basic Setup** section, enter the basic details and flight dates for the campaign.

 - **Name** - Enter the name for the campaign.
 You will later be able to search for and report on the campaign using this name.
-- **External Code** - If you want to report on the campaign using an external code (rather than the internal ID that Xandr assigns automatically), enter the code here.
+- **External Code** - If you want to report on the campaign using an external code (rather than the internal ID that Microsoft Advertising assigns automatically), enter the code here.
 - **State** - The state is set to "Inactive" by default to prevent the campaign from spending before all necessary settings and creatives are complete.
 You can set the state to "Active" at any time.
 - **Flight Dates** - Set the start for the campaign and set an end date or select **Run Indefinitely**.
 Note that the time format (12-hour or 24-hour) and time zone are inherited from the advertiser.
 Enter or select the start and end dates and times for the campaign.
   > [!NOTE]